This page was last updated on 07 May, 2021.

 – nationals of New Zealand residing in Australia and their immediate family members;

-– passengers arriving from New Zealand, having been in New Zealand in the past 14 days and traveling on a Safe Travel Zone flight;
+– passengers arriving from New Zealand if they in the past 14 days have been in New Zealand;

 – passengers who have a visa and have been granted an exemption before departure; details can be found at https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form .

-6. Passengers entering or transiting through Australia must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+8. Passengers entering or transiting through Australia must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 More details can be found at https://tinyurl.com/y398dxv4 .

 – This does not apply to: